datopia/pixyll/_drafts/db.md

 ```

 <span class="small">
-All non <code>:keywords</code> (i.e. strings or symbols) refer either to the entities
-or values we want the query engine to substitute.
+All of the bare words / symbols (<code>?</code>-prefixed, by convention) refer to
+values for which we're seeking substitutions.
 </span>

 On transaction receipt, any attribute constraints are evaluated against an
 in-memory Datalog engine, containing only the _facts_ asserted by the
 transaction, conjoined with the result of an optional, arbitrary _pre-query_
-against the chain, on which the schema may declare a dependency
+against the chain, on which the schema may declare a dependency<sup>3</sup>.
+If
-(e.g. _retrieve the current balance for asset XYZ for every entity referenced in
-the transaction_).
-If the transaction is accepted, its facts are incorporated
+the transaction is accepted, its facts are incorporated into the persistent,
-into the persistent, authenticated indices which comprise the network's database.
+authenticated indices which comprise the network's database.
+There is nothing
+mysterious about the attribute constraints, if you've some grasp of the above query
+--- invariants are essentially queries required to unify for a transaction to proceed.

 <div class="infobox">
 <div class="infobox-title">Why not SQL?</div>